ellisonbg/py4science/book/getting_started.rst

 ----------------

-In scientific and engineering applicaitons, a lot of data resides on the file systems, some of it in standard formats like HDF5, some flat text file formats like CSV, some in proprietary or custom binary formats, and some compressed and archived in tar or zip files.
-Python has excellent support for all of these and more through an amazing array of built in functions and standard modules, and an equally amazing array of third party tools such as those provided by numpy, scipy, matplotlib, and beyond.
+In scientific and engineering applicaitons, a lot of data resides on the file systems, some of it in standard formats like HDF5, some in flat text file formats like CSV, some in proprietary or custom binary formats, and some compressed and archived in tar or zip files.
+Python has excellent support for all of these and more through an amazing array of built-in functions and standard modules, and an equally amazing array of third party tools such as those provided by numpy, scipy, matplotlib, and beyond.
 The basic workhorse of reading and writing files is the built-in ``file`` command.